LOTUS mouthpieces are

 Those looking for a turbo boost version of Bach 1-1/2C/3C/5C/7C

-Players who want the large cup volume of 1-1/2C but need smaller rims like Lotus 2, 3, and 7
+Players who want the large cup volume of 1-1/2C but need a smaller rim like Lotus 2, 3, or 7

 Players who do not want to lose the breadth of sound that the 1-1/2C size provides, but want improved access and endurance in the upper register.